A Spoonful of Sugar:

 Hostilities, Sweets, and Language

-I fill some of my time doing research and writing on a number of subjects; at the moment, I am documenting the details of a 2015 trip that my son Ned and I took to France and Belgium.
-We not only traveled to unfamiliar places but we traveled back in time to the Western Front of WWI.
+I spend some of my time researching and writing on several subjects; at the moment, I am documenting the details of a 2015 trip that my son Ned and I took to France and Belgium.
+We traveled to unfamiliar places and back in time to the Western Front of WWI.
 The so-called “Great War” has just now passed the edge of living human memory and moved into the realm of history and archeology.
-We “remember” the war by the objects left behind: photographs, letters, journals, damaged landscapes, rusted armament, monuments, and cemeteries.
+We “remember” the war by the objects left behind: photographs, letters, journals, damaged landscapes, rusted armaments, monuments, and cemeteries.
 One historically rich category of such objects is century-old, war-related postcards.

-The antique postcard above, titled “Verdun en 1916 pendant la bataille, Arrivées des Dragées de Verdun,” arrived recently as an eBay purchase and it fit nicely into my research about the Battle of Verdun.
-The English translation of the title is: “Verdun in 1916 during the battle, the arrival of "Dragées" of Verdun.”
+The antique postcard above, titled “Verdun en 1916 pendant la bataille, Arrivées des Dragées de Verdun,” arrived recently as an eBay purchase, and it fit nicely into my research about the Battle of Verdun.
+The English translation of the title is: “Verdun in 1916 during the battle, the arrival of 'Dragées' of Verdun.”
 The image presents five French soldiers unloading artillery rounds.
 I wondered what Dragée meant and why it was capitalized.
-I’m not a cook or a baker but if you are, then perhaps you are ahead of me.
+I’m not a cook or a baker, but if you are, perhaps you are ahead of me.
 It wasn’t hard to find a definition of dragée on the internet;

 dra·gée/dräˈZHā/noun